Open Food Facts: Open Pet Food Facts

+Open Products Facts

 On April 1, 2018, the project Open Products Facts was launched with the objective of being the start of the database of everything.
 The April Fool's Day joke finally became the 4th project after Open Pet Food Facts.
 The database collects all products that do not belong to Open Food Facts, Open Beauty Facts or Open Pet Food Facts.
 The project was then reoriented to allow more circular consumption choices, and extend the life of everyday objects.